nikisaku/digital-garden-jekyll-template/_notes/Singing in the Rain.md

 ---
 layout: note
-title: Singing in the Rain
+title: "Singing in the Rain"
 ---